 How do I know which GPRC courses will transfer?

 GPRC courses with approved transfer arrangements are identified in the Course Description section of the calendar.
 “UT” denotes that the course transfers to at least one degree granting institution in the province.
-The Alberta Transfer Guide lists all the specific details on approved course and program transfer agreements that the College has with post-secondary institutions in Alberta.
+Although we strive to provide up-to-date and accurate information in our College Calendar, the Alberta Council on Admissions and Transfer (ACAT) is the final authority on transfer of courses.
+Students are ultimately responsible for checking the ACAT website for course transferability.
+The Alberta Transfer Guide lists specific details on approved course and program transfer agreements that the College has with post-secondary institutions in Alberta.

 The information in the Transfer Guide changes annually with additions, deletions and amendments.
-You should consult the edition of the Transfer Guide that corresponds to the academic year in which you plan to take the course.
+Students should consult the edition of the Transfer Guide that corresponds to the academic year in which they plan to take or completed the course.
 The Alberta Transfer Guide is accessible at www.transferalberta.ca.
-If you have questions about transfer agreements call the Alberta Council on Admissions and Transfer (ACAT) toll free at 310-0000 and ask for 780-422-9021 or email ACAT at firstname.lastname@example.org.
+If students have questions about transfer agreements, they should contact the Alberta Council on Admissions and Transfer (ACAT) using the contact information provided on their website.

 Will I get the credit noted in the Transfer Guide?

 Yes.
-If the university course listed as “equivalent” to the GPRC course is appropriate to the degree program you want to enter, you will be guaranteed the transfer credit shown in the Guide.
-However, if you change to an unrelated program there may not be room in your new program for all previously completed courses.
+If the university course listed as “equivalent” to the GPRC course is appropriate to the degree program to which a student plans to apply, they will be guaranteed the transfer credit shown in the Guide.
+However, if the student changes to an unrelated program there may not be room in their new program for all previously completed courses.
 In addition, some universities specify a minimum grade for transfer credit.
-This information can be found in the universities' calendars.
-To ensure full transferability to a specific university degree program, the course work completed must meet the stated program requirements of the university program to which you plan to apply.
+This information can be found in university calendars.
+To ensure full transferability to a specific university degree program, the course work completed must meet the stated program requirements of the university program to which students plan to apply.

 Am I guaranteed university admission?